jorgejavierleon/app-test/README.md

 ## Info
 - The seeders run in 44 seconds and create 300.000 subscribers
 - To see the verification email for the first subscriber in DB go to /mailable
+- For the queue jobs I'm using predis.
+It needs to be installed in order to run the worker with php artisan horizon